 Software failures and faults

-Several definitions of software failure, software fault and software error exist in literature (see e.g. [NASA-8719], [Laprie92]).
+Several definitions of failure, fault and error in relation to software exist in literature (see e.g. [NASA-8719], [Laprie92]).

 The most common approach is the following: a human mistake made in requirements specification, design specification or coding can result in a fault to be present (latent) in a software item.
-This hidden defect, under particular circumstances, can manifest itself as an error (a discrepancy between an expected value or action and the actual one) which, in turn, can lead to a failure, i.e. as an unexpected/unintended behaviour of the system.
+This hidden defect, under particular circumstances, can manifest itself as an error (a discrepancy between an expected value or action and the actual one) which, in turn, can lead to a failure, i.e. an unexpected/unintended behaviour of the system.

 Different terms are used in different Standards.
-[ECSS-S-ST-00-01] states that the word "failure", as defined in that document, is not applicable to items consisting of software only.
-On the other hand, according to [ECSS-S-ST-00-01], a failure is often the result of failure, which is actually the opposite of what described in the above paragraph.
-[ECSS-Q-80] mentions both "software faults" and "software failures" [ECSS-Q-40] uses the term "software errors".
+[ECSS-S-ST-00-01] defines "failure" as the "event resulting in an item being no longer able to perform its required function", while "fault" is the "state of an item characterized by inability to perform as required".
+According to [ECSS-S-ST-00-01], a fault can be the cause of a failure, but it can also be caused by a failure.
+[ECSS-Q-80] mentions both "software faults" and "software failures", while [ECSS-Q-40] uses the term "software errors".
 [NASA-8719] refers to "software hazards".
 [JPL D-28444] and [ED-153] use "software failures".
+This handbook uses the terms "software fault" and "software error" as defined above, but "software-caused failures" rather than just "software failures", for better clarity.

 Software-caused failures differ from hardware-caused failures in many respects.
 For instance, software is not subject to wear or energy-related phenomena which are often the cause of hardware failures.
 This could lead to think that "software failures" do not exist as such, because the software always does what it is programmed to do.
 Actually, software-caused failures occur.
 They are due to conceptual mistakes in requirements definition, design or coding that result in faults residing in the code, ready to manifest themselves in specific conditions.
-Therefore, software faults are systematic, but the conditions that lead them to become failures are extremely difficult to predict.
-Software-caused failures, much as hardware ones, appear to occur randomly and can lead sometimes to catastrophic consequences, as the space community has experienced several times in the past decades.
+Therefore, software faults are systematic, but the conditions that lead them to cause failures are extremely difficult to predict.
+Software-caused failures, much as hardware ones, often appear to occur randomly.

+In addition, it is worth noting that software-caused failures lead sometimes to catastrophic consequences, as the space community has experienced several times in the past decades.

 Software reliability

-Software reliability, i.e. the property of software of being “free from faults”, is a key issue for space applications.
+Software reliability, i.e. the capability of the software to perform a required function under given conditions for a given time interval, is a key issue for space applications.
 Software-caused failures can result in critical degradation of system performance, up to complete mission loss.

-Activities meant to increase the reliability of the software encompass the whole system and software life cycle, and represent a major topic of this handbook.
+Activities meant to increase the reliability of the software encompass the whole system and software life cycle.
 Software reliability requirements are derived from system reliability requirements, and responded to through the implementation of specific engineering and product assurance measures.